Build A Streamlit App in Minutes¶

 Security

 Treat your app's client secret like a password.
-When you're using git, add .env
+When you're using git, add .env to .gitignore to keep it safe!

 Creating the Streamlit app¶